-5) Incremental development area (IDA) or relocation or reblocked areas: Areas of informality that were developed with the aim of creating temporary or incremental opportunities by the City of Cape Town, Western Cape Government, or others.
-These developments require planning layouts, more formal service delivery, and is the first step towards formalisation.
+5) Incremental Development Area (IDA) or Temporary Relocation Area (TRA) and UISP type of settlement: Areas of informality that were developed with the aim of creating temporary or incremental opportunities by the City of Cape Town, Western Cape Government, etc. These developments require planning layouts, more formal service delivery, and is the first step towards formalisation.